 Butterfly bushes are unbeatable in providing food for hummingbirds and butterflies, as well as a huge range of other insects.
 Unfortunately, they can be invasive in many areas, so choose sterile hybrids that don't produce seeds, such as Miss Ruby, which can grow five foot by five foot, or Lo & Behold Lilac Chip, which can grow to be 30 inches by 30 inches.
 Where butterfly bushes are not invasive, choose Butterfly Heaven, which grows to be six foot by six foot, or Peacock (Peakeep) in the English Butterfly Series which can grow to be five foot by five foot.

-Our native trumpet vine is a vigorous and flamboyant self-clinging vine (it clings to bark like ivy) to train on a trellis or sturdy arbor or allow to scramble through established shrubs and small trees.
-Its vivid orange summer flowers are much loved by hummingbirds, as are the yellow flowers of ‘Flava’ and its dark salmony hybrid ‘Madame Galen’.
-Plant with caution: Trumpet vine is an aggressive spreader.
+Native trumpet vine is a vigorous and flamboyant self-clinging vine.
+You can grow this vine on a trellis or sturdy arbor, or allow it to scramble through established shrubs and small trees because it will cling to bark like ivy.
+Its vivid orange summer flowers are much loved by hummingbirds, as are the yellow flowers of Flava and its dark salmony hybrid Madame Galen.
+However, plant this attractive vine with caution because trumpet vine is an aggressive spreader.

 This very tough and very beautiful moisture-loving perennial is one of the most colorful of our native plants.
 Those growing in my garden’s little creek and in my flower beds are always popular with hummingbirds.
 They provide nectar and vivid red coloring over a long season.
 In order to keep the flowers coming, deadhead carefully as each spike fades.